What is a Hummingbird?

 Bee Balm is a perennial that will grow 1 to 8 feet and up to 2 feet wide.
 This prairie native has beautiful flowers that come in tones of red, pink, purple, and white, surrounded by dark bracts.
 They grow atop substantial clumps of dark foliage.
 Bees and butterflies also love this flower.
 Zones 4 – 9

 One of my favorite vines is the Mandevilla.
 These flowers are trumpet-shape that come in shades of pink, white, or red.
 It is has a very tropical look and will bloom all the way up to the first frost.
 I overwinter them indoors so that I can enjoy them the next year.
 Zones 10-11, however I am in zone 5 and they do well.
+Added note: The photo shown is a hanging plant but I also have one in a standing potted plant that has a trellis.
+Hummers like both.

 There are three different types tropical, perennial, and hardy shrub (or rose of sharon).
 I have both the tropical and perennial.
 These flowers bloom in July and August.
 Each flower is short-lived, but there are an abundance of them.
 Blossoms are usually 3”- 6” in diameter and come in many different colors and varieties including red, orange, yellow, salmon-pink, multicolored, and even double blossoms.